 Fan engagement is taken online, as a UK football team creates their own virtual players to compete online.

 25 percent of eSports players across the globe are from China, making it a strong choice for Manchester City’s focus.
-The club’s attention has been very much focused on spreading their fanbase across the globe.
-The youth in China therefore represent a huge market opportunity that has as yet gone untouched.
+The club’s attention has been very much focused on spreading their fanbase across the globe, and the youth in China represents a huge market opportunity, as yet untouched.